 • Get to Know a Cameo

-In the eTask Package this task is in the 'more work' set because it requires extra printing, one page of which is on clear plastic.
+In the eTask Package this task is in the 'more work' set because additional printing, laminating and cutting is required to create the animal cards.

-In the eTask Package this task is in the 'easy to make' set because it only requires two dice, a few counters and printing.
+In the eTask Package this task is in the 'easy to make' set because it only needs two objects in each of two colours to be knights.
+They do need to be comfortable to pick up.
+Counters don't work well but blocks do.

 Keep smiling,